Experienced Commercial Engaging Pragmatic Creative

 • identifying the elements of a settlement and what they might look like.

-• preparing the client and their legal representative for making the best use of the time
+• preparing the parties and their legal representatives for making the best use of the time

-• position statement which is focused on informing the mediator rather than rehearsing the pleadings
+• guidance on a position statement which is focused on informing the mediator rather than rehearsing the pleadings

 • strategy and plan for considering options

-Is mediation always about compromise - meeting in the middle?
+Is mediation always about compromise and meeting in the middle?

 Not always.
-Compromise means 'promising together' it is only more recently that the word has come to represent 'giving something up'.
+Compromise means ‘promising together’ it is only more recently that the word has come to represent ‘giving something up’ and ‘meeting in the middle’ is more about the perception of fairness.
 The aim of mediation is to negotiate a settlement and that might include giving something up in order to have something more valuable.
 It is about trading options, opportunity and resources.
 The more open the parties are about creating options and choices the better the settlement terms.
-It depends.
+It depends on approach.

 When is the best time to mediate?